-1. Educate Yourself: Review the information provided in this document to better understand the postpartum period and the challenges you may face.
-2. Seek Support: Don't hesitate to reach out to family, friends, community, and professionals.
-Build a support network to help you during the onset of the postpartum period.
-3. Communicate Openly: Share your feelings, concerns, and experiences with your partner, family members, other new mothers, or health professionals.
-4. Utilize Available Resources: Access online platforms, tools, and community programs designed to provide postpartum support.
-5. Participate in Advocacy: Engage in discussions about maternal health and postpartum care within your community to help raise awareness and promote change.
+- Educate Yourself: Review the information provided in this document to better understand the postpartum period and the challenges you may face. - Seek Support: Do not hesitate to reach out to family, friends, community, and professionals.
+Build a support network to help you during the early postpartum period. - Communicate Openly: Share your feelings, concerns, and experiences with your partner, family members, other new mothers, or health professionals. - Utilise Available Resources: Access online platforms, tools, and community programs designed to provide postpartum support. - Participate in Advocacy: Engage in discussions about maternal health and postpartum care within your community to help raise awareness and promote change.